GhajariAli/InductionMotorControl/README.md

 <details>
 <summary> SPWM speed Control </summary>
-  Here is the low and high side signals
+  Here is the low and high side signals with only Hi side SPWM:

   ![image](https://github.com/GhajariAli/InductionMotorControl/assets/124516346/4c915218-dd75-4448-a4c3-bddfdc7c2a15)